 Of the twelve cars that were identified in 1973 and were all traced into 1974, Richard Paul's 73B/2 and Andy Rouse's 73B/20 had been crashed, but all the other ten can be traced again into 1975: Stephen Choularton retained 73B/1 again, E. Jay Erickson retained 73B/3, Ron Cohn sold 73B/7 to Eric Kerman, Des Donnelly retained 73B/8, James King retained and rebuilt 73B/10, Grant Swartz retained 73B/13, Joe Ostrowski retained 73B/17, Geoff Friswell sold 73B/18 to Andy Barton, Val Musetti retained 73B/21, and Harry Stiller's 73B/22, now a 74B, was sold to Ireland.

-Of the six unexplained cars, Tom Outcault's had been wrecked, but all of the other five that were traced into 1974, can be traced a year further into 1975: Gary Magwood, Frank Del Vecchio, and Sonny Rajah all retained their cars for another season; Warren Ogden sold his to Bobby Reen; and Tim Cooper probably retained the ex-Roy Folland car, but that's a bit hard to tell.
+Of the eight unidentified cars, Tom Outcault's had been wrecked, but six of the other seven that were traced into 1974 can be traced a year further into 1975: Gary Magwood, Frank Del Vecchio, and Sonny Rajah all retained their cars for another season; the Dale Lang/Joe Grimaldi car was rebuilt by Doug Shierson Racing as a 75B for Price Cobb; Warren Ogden sold his to Bobby Reen; and Tim Cooper retained the ex-Roy Folland car while driving a new 75B hire car for the Shierson team.
 Only Max Callicott's car, always a mystery, continues to be.
 John Gillmeister's car, built for 1974, appears to have gone to the US with Wes Dawn and was retained by him for several years.

 Diana Black acquired a 73B for 1975 that was in the same livery used by her near neighbour Jas Patterson when he raced his mystery 73B at Watkins Glen in October 1974.
 That becomes one of five 73B in a relatively small geographical area over the next two years: Eric Kerman, owner of 73B/7, who was less than 15 miles away in Hempstead, NY; Joe Ostrowski who owned 73B/17 was 80 miles south in Trenton, NJ; Frank Del Vecchio was just 60 miles northeast in Trumbull, CT; and Bobby Reen was 135 miles away in Springfield, MA.
 As all these cars overlap in some way, we must conclude that Patterson's car was new to the US, so probably brought back with him from England.
 That in turn implies that Patterson had two cars during 1973 and 1974, the Formula Atlantic March 722-based car that stayed in England and was sold to Roy Baker, and a newer 73B that he brought to the US.